wkumari/draft-vandergaast-edns-client-subnet/README.md

    retry for REFUSED because it is not sufficiently clear whether the REFUSED was because of the ECS option or some other reason.

-7.3.1.
-Caching the Response

-   In the cache, all resource records in the answer section MUST be to the network specified in the response.
-The appropriate prefix length depends on the relationship between SOURCE PREFIX-LENGTH, SCOPE PREFIX-LENGTH, and the maximum cacheable prefix length configured for the cache.